Holistic Alcoholism Treatment in Marietta, GA

 Safe & Effective Alcohol Rehab in Marietta

 If you or a loved one is struggling with alcohol, know that there is hope.
-At Metro Atlanta Treatment, our Marietta alcohol addiction treatment professionals use proven and effective techniques to help patients overcome their dependence on alcohol and retake control of their lives.
+At Atlanta Treatment LLC, our Marietta alcohol addiction treatment professionals use proven and effective techniques to help patients overcome their dependence on alcohol and retake control of their lives.
 Many people who struggle with alcohol feel that there is no way out, or that their problem is so severe that they have reached the "point of no return," so to speak.
 While it may not be easy, recovery is possible with the right help.
 With personalized care and holistic therapies tailored to your individual needs, we can deliver the step-by-step guidance and support you need on your journey to lasting sobriety.

 What Is Alcohol Addiction & How Does it Develop?